Skip to main content

 page

-Contains information about the current Staffbase page where the widget is displayed.
+Contains information about the current Staffbase page and environment where the widget is displayed.
+Only primitive values (strings, numbers, booleans) from the Staffbase Web Extensions are included.

 Available properties: